jcorporation/myMPD/docs/configuration/index.md

 | MPD_TIMEOUT | 30 | MPD timeout |
 {: .table .table-sm}

-This is done after droping privileges to the mympd user.
+This is done after dropping privileges to the mympd user.